-On 25 October, the first round of municipal elections will be held all over Ukraine.
+On the 25th of October, the first round of municipal elections will be held all over Ukraine.
 The previous Ukrainian local election occurred in 2015, with Poroshenko’s party ‘Solidarity’, known today as YeS (EPP), leading with 19.4% nationwide, followed by Batkivshchyna (EPP) with 12% and the pro-Russian OPPZh (~S&D) with 11.5% of the vote.

 In Ukraine, local elections are known to be more pluralistic compared to the national parliamentary elections.
 Many local extra-parliamentary parties—those outside Ukraine’s national parliament, the Rada—regularly manage to gain seats and representation on a local level.
 Among those parties, we can name UDAR (EPP), Doviriai Dilam (*) and ProPoz (*), parties that were formed around mayors of major cities like Kyiv, Odessa and Dnipro.

 Portraying a concise and accurate yet detailed summary of the geographically wide nation of 40 million people is, however, borderline impossible.
 Hence in this article, a spotlight is placed on the capital city of the country, Kyiv.

 What are the electoral procedures and who are the candidates for Kyiv’s mayoral election?

 In 2019, the parliament adopted a new electoral system for the local elections.
 The capital city Kyiv is divided into ten districts, and Kievites will vote on two different levels.
 First, residents will have to vote for an open list of candidates from one party in their voting district.
 Second, voters will have to choose one candidate for mayor and finally vote for one closed list on the city level, which may or may not include the candidate for mayor itself.